DS4SD/MolAnnotator/README.md

 To run the application:
 1. Move the images to be annotated to `./data/classfication/default/images/*.png`,
-2. (optional) Move pre-annotations to `./data/classfication/default/classes/*.json`,
+2. (Optional) Move pre-annotations to `./data/classfication/default/classes/*.json`,
 3. Run `bash ./molannotator/apps/run_classification_app.sh`.

 Annotations are saved in `./data/classfication/default/classes/*.json`.